SihamBoumalak2/nexus-ai-IS/README.md

 ## What the Project Does

-Nexus-AI is a multi-agent system that manages student attendance using facial recognition and autonomous agents that respond to user interaction.
-When a student logs in, their identity is verified using OpenCV and Euclidean distance-based facial recognition.
-A chatbot interface allows students to query their attendance status, and professors can manually generate attendance reports.
+Nexus-AI is a **multi-agent system** that manages student attendance using **facial recognition** and AI-driven agents.
+When a student logs in, their identity is verified using **OpenCV** and **Euclidean distance-based matching**.

+Once authenticated, students can:
+- View their attendance records
+- Submit absence messages
+- Receive automated or manual replies via the system’s messaging feature

+Professors can:
+- Start/stop live face recognition sessions
+- Manually generate reports
+- Reply to students or allow the AI agent to assist

-All system interactions—such as data retrieval, alerts, and predictions—are handled by specialized agents.
-Reports and alerts are only triggered when requested by the user, preserving control and data privacy.
+All AI-powered decisions (e.g., alerts, summaries, predictions) are handled by **specialized autonomous agents**, and **nothing is triggered without user interaction**—preserving control and respecting privacy.

 ---